Aligned with India's Digital Personal Data Protection Act 2023.

 Scope of processing

-What personal data MIOS processes.
+What personal data our products process.

 This data is processed for: